DA drops 'vicious lies' defense, pleads guilty in sex case - WTMJ

 Salsman “pressured clients into prostitution for legal services and used his power as a private attorney, and then as district attorney, to repeatedly harass, coerce, and intimidate victims,” the attorney’s general’s office said in a news release.

-An email was sent to Salsman’s attorney seeking comment on the plea.
+Salsman’s attorney did not immediately return email and phone messages seeking comment on the plea.

+Before Friday, Salsman had vowed to continue serving as district attorney while his criminal case was pending, but had turned over trial and courtroom responsibilities to subordinates.
+The DA’s website still had Salsman’s photo and biography up as of Friday afternoon.
+The DA’s office said Brian Gallagher, an assistant district attorney, was serving as acting DA.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.